-While redirecting your attention to your child’s strengths (instead of weaknesses) can be helpful toward limiting their anxiety, harping too much on those strengths can have the opposite effect.
+While redirecting your attention to your child’s strengths (instead of weaknesses) can be helpful toward limiting their anxiety, hyping too much on those strengths can have the opposite effect.
 When parents continually stress their child’s excellence in pursuits such as school and sports, they continually raise the expectations—and pressure—experienced by the child, leading to a rise in anxiety.
 Be sure to compliment your kids on their achievements, but don’t use that as a justification to raise expectations and reduce the enjoyment associated with the activity.

 Etching Values in Stone

 Raising your children with sound values is extremely important and a core responsibility as a parent, but teach your child that values are not unbreakable/unchangeable, and that everyone makes mistakes.
 If your child feels that you will not forgive them for their errors—which, let’s face it, is part of growing up—they may not be comfortable sharing their concerns and problems with you.
 That can lead to a spike in their anxiety levels, with potentially dangerous outcomes.
 Suicide and drug addiction are two especially destructive paths kids may take when they feel they cannot discuss their failings, or the peer pressure they’re under to do something bad, without being in trouble or judged by you.